mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/integration.md

-# System Requirements

-A valid ATLAS and SQLRace license is required to use the SQLRace API.
-Coding languages such as C#, MATLAB, Python, and C++ are commonly used.
-Other languages that are compatible with WCF APIs can be used as well.
+# Getting Started with the SQLRace API

 ## Prerequisites

-* Visual Studio 2019 or later
+* Visual Studio 2019 or later (for C#)
+* MATLAB 2020b or later (for MATLAB)
+* Python 3.7 or later (for Python)
+* Python IDE such as PyCharm or Visual Studio Code (for Python)
 * .NET 6 or later
+* ATLAS 10 installed on your machine
+* A valid ATLAS and SQLRace license

+!!! tip
+    For more information on licenses, please get in touch with your Motion Applied representative or [contact us](mailto:sales@mclarenapplied.com).

+## Environment Setup

+Select the programming language you want to use for your project.
+The SQLRace API supports multiple languages, including C#, Python, and MATLAB.
+Below are the steps to set up your environment for each language.

+=== "C#"

+    1. Open Visual Studio
+    2. Create a new project
+    3. Add the NuGet package: `MAT.OCS.SQLRace.Domain`.
+For more information on how to add NuGet packages, refer to the [NuGet documentation](../nuget/setup.md).
+    4. Create a new C# file in the root of your project and copy the sample code
+    5. Or clone the sample code into the root
+    6. Change the variables at the top of the script to connect to your database

+=== "Python"

+    1. Open PyCharm
+    3. Create a new project
+    4. Add the package dependency: 'pythonnet'
+    5. Create a new Python file main.py in the root of your project and copy the sample code
+    6. Or clone the sample code into the root
+    7. Change the variables at the top of the script to connect to your database

+=== "MATLAB"

+***TBC***

 ## Importing the APIs
 ### C# NuGet Packages
 The SQLRace API is available as a NuGet package to registered users found here: [Motion Applied NuGet Repository](https://github.com/mat-docs/packages).

 ### Python and MATLAB
 For Python and MATLAB, the API DLLs can be directly imported and declared in the code.
-ATLAS installation is required.

 === "Python"